Pivot Rows To Columns in SQL Server: Easy Query in 2 Steps

 And only the six first months of the year are used and pivoted, namely January to June.
 It’s easy to extend to the end of the year by adding the next 6 months.
 To do so, just copy/paste the data creation and query, and add the missing months.

-Step 1.1: Create a sample table to transpose from rows to columns
+2. Create a SQL Server table to transform from rows to columns

 Before building the query, create the sample table with this T-SQL script, simply copy and paste it to your SSMS window.